Microsoft/azure-docs.pt-pt/articles/security/blueprints/au-protected-paaswa-overview.md

 - Centro de Segurança do Azure
 - Base de Dados SQL do Azure
 - Storage do Azure
-- Registos de Monitor do Azure
+- Registos do Azure Monitor
 - Rede Virtual do Azure
     - (1) /16 de rede
     - (4) redes /24